ROOTED IN RIVERBEND: CLOSING THE FOOD LOOP

 COMPOSTING CLASSES

 We’re empowering neighbors to turn food scraps into soil through community composting and hands-on learning.
 Learn how to compost at home and contribute to community composting efforts.
-Parker Jean leads each session, which covers a different skill and aligns with CSA days.
+Parker Jean of Sanctuary Farms leads each session, which covers a different skill and aligns with CSA days.

 • May 30